 Rottnest Island's wind turbine produces around 35% of the Islands’ power needs, at maximum capability the turbine will be able to produce around 37% of the Island’s power… View more

 Learn about the natural environment of Rottnest Island and the life that it supports.
 View more

 The Rottnest Island Authority continues to monitor the Thomson Bay hydrocarbon site.
 View more

-The Coastal Walk Trail is all about creating a trail network that will control and manage access of visitors traversing the Island.
+The Rottnest (Wadjemup) Walk Trail Project is all about creating a trail network that will control and manage access of visitors traversing the Island.
 View more